sakshikrai/Code-Daily/readme.md

     - Try to Run The Compiler in Latest Browsers like Chrome, Brave, Edge.
     - Voice to Text Feature in not supported in Mozrilla Firebox.
     - Due to Beginning Stage ,Server Responding Might takes some time.
 Please wait while login/Register. and if not respond.Try to Refresh and it will work Proper.👍
-    - For not the Dart Compiler is not support.Due to SDk Installation Plbm but soon it will be Live.
     - All the Best / Code Daily ,Learn Daily /

   ## Installation